TMDL Regional General Permit

-Category I and Category II Bay TMDL RGP Activities: Proposed activities that qualify for self-verification in accordance with the terms and conditions of the Bay TMDL RGP (Category I and II) may proceed without written verification from the Corps after the applicant has:
+Self-Verifying TMDL RGP Activities: Proposed activities that qualify for self-verification in accordance with the terms and conditions of the TMDL RGP may proceed without written verification from the Corps after the applicant has:

-- 1. Confirmed that the activity will be conducted in compliance with the terms and conditions of this Bay TMDL RGP, which may include consultation with the Corps and/or outside relevant Federal and State agencies.
+- Confirmed that the activity will be conducted in compliance with the activity specific limits, requirements, and conditions of this TMDL RGP, which may include consultation with the Corps and/or outside relevant Federal and State agencies.

-- 2. Submitted a completed Self-Verification Notification Form (Appendix 2 of the Bay TMDL RGP) and appropriate permit application.
+- Submitted completed permit applicant, Self-Verification Form (Appendix 2 of the TMDL RGP), and coordination letters from USFWS and State SHPO Office.

-Category III Bay TMDL RGP Activities: Proposed activities that do not qualify for self-verification or where otherwise required by the terms of the Bay TMDL RGP must obtain written verification from the Corps before starting work in waters of the U.S., including wetlands.
-An applicant must submit a permit application and a completed Pre-Construction Notification Form (Appendix 3 of the Bay TMDL RGP) for project-specific review and verification by the Corps.
-In some cases, agency coordination is required.
+Corps-Verified TMDL RGP Activities: Proposed activities that do not qualify for self-verification or where otherwise required by the terms of the TMDL RGP must obtain written verification from the Corps before starting work in waters of the U.S., including wetlands.
+An applicant must submit a permit application and a completed Corps Verification Form (Appendix 3 of the TMDL RGP) for project-specific review and verification by the Corps.

 The Baltimore District issued The Total Maximum Daily Load Regional General Permit (TMDL RGP) for projects undertaken to meet TMDL goals for a five year period on September 1, 2020.
 The TMDL RGP is applicable to non-tidal wetlands and streams within the State of Maryland, the District of Columbia, and Fort Belvoir, Fort Myer, and the Pentagon in Virginia under regulatory control of the Baltimore District.
 For additional information on the processing of permits visits the Permits Types and Process page.